micmejia/bible-dump/AMPC/Luke/Luke 6.md

-And all the multitude were seeking to touch Him, for healing power was all the while going forth from Him and curing them all [[^d]saving them from severe illnesses or calamities].
+And all the multitude were seeking to touch Him, for healing power was all the while going forth from Him and curing them all [saving them from severe illnesses or calamities].